The Drummonds of Colquhalzie

 Thanks to research by descendant David Freer from Canada we know that Colin Drummond did not die in 1715 as we initially suspected, but survived for years after the Battle of Sheriffmuir and the burning of Auchterarder, dying some time before 21st April 1737, when his estate was confirmed.

 In a letter, Colin’s father, Andrew Drummond had been described as “Farmer in ____hill“.
-Given that three of Colin Drummond’s daughter had been baptised at the Episcopal church in Muthill, we wondered whether Andrew may have been a farmer in Muthill and that perhaps Colin had been born and baptised in that parish?
+Given that three of Colin Drummond’s daughters had been baptised at the Episcopal church in Muthill, we wondered whether Andrew may have been a farmer in Muthill and that perhaps Colin had been born and baptised in that parish?

 There was a certain irony that we carried out extensive research to prove that our Colin Drummond was not a son of the Barons of Megginch and Lennoch only to discover, again thanks to David Freer, that family letters stated that our Colin’s father, Andrew Drummond, was “cousin to the then laird of Drummond“.
 These letters document additional connections to the Drummonds of Perth.
 But whether these were due to family relationships or simply coincidental we did not know.